 EZproxy has two different methods for proxying access to remote web servers: proxy by port and proxy by hostname.

-New EZproxy installations all start out in proxy by port since it is simpler to configure, but the recommend method for deployment is proxy by hostname since it minimizes firewall issues.
+The recommended method for deployment is proxy by hostname since it minimizes firewall issues.

 The following tables differentiates these two methods to help institutions decide which is most appropriate for their configuration.